 The need for host side caching software

-It is well understood that storage bottleneck is the leading cause of poor application performance in enterprises.
+It is well understood that storage bottleneck is the leading cause of poor application performance and low VM to host ratio in enterprises.

-Virtunet Systems’ VirtuCache software addresses this storage performance problem for VMware environments at lower latencies and lower $/MBps of storage throughput versus alternate solutions in the market.
+Virtunet Systems’ VirtuCache software addresses this storage performance problem for VMware environments at lower latencies and lower $/MBps storage throughput versus alternate solutions in the market.

 Drawbacks of existing solutions

-VirtuCache is software that addresses the performance aspects of storage by moving the storage caching tier to the physical server, where the ‘hot’ data (frequently or most recently used data) is consumed, instead of the caching tier residing on the backend storage appliance as is the case with traditional SAN based storage appliances.
+VirtuCache is software that addresses the performance aspects of storage by moving the storage caching tier to the physical server, where the ‘hot’ data (frequently or most recently used data) is consumed, instead of the caching tier residing on the backend storage appliance as is the case with SAN storage appliances.

-A single commodity SSD (that cost less than $1/GB) can support 200MBps storage throughput at a few millisecond VM level latencies.
+A single commodity SSD (that cost less than $1/GB) can support 200MBps storage throughput at a few millisecond latencies.
 This is higher throughput and lower latency than most storage appliances.
 It is this performance profile of SSDs combined with the fact that with VirtuCache, most of the data is now served from and written to such an in-host SSD (versus the backend storage appliance) that considerably improves the storage performance of our customer’s existing storage appliances.